HeavyDevvy/SabbathClean/replit.md

 ## Frontend

 Built with React 18 and TypeScript, using a component-based architecture with shadcn/ui and Tailwind CSS (new-york theme).
-Wouter handles routing, TanStack Query manages server state, and React Hook Form with Zod handles form validation.
+Wouter handles routing with lazy loading for non-critical routes, TanStack Query manages server state with optimized caching (2-5 minute stale times), and React Hook Form with Zod handles form validation.
+Centralized AuthProvider and CartProvider prevent duplicate API calls.

 ## Backend